 Please note, TZP22 is based on best available data as at early to mid 2022.
 It includes the impacts from the Covid-19 pandemic and does not include results from the ABS 2021 Census as the relevant data had not been released at the time of TZP22 production.

 - Census Journey to Work 2016 dataset by Destination Zone - ABS

 - State-level Employment projections – NSW Treasury

-- Economic Forecasts by Industry - Victoria University
+- Employment by industry projections - Victoria University

-- Future Employment Development Database (FEDD) a custom dataset compiled by TfNSW in late 2019 that presents the number of jobs expected from major projects based on publicly available documents
+- Future Employment Development Database (FEDD) - a custom dataset compiled by TfNSW in late 2019 and updated in mid-2022, that presents the number of jobs expected from major projects based on publicly available documents.

-For a summary of the TZP19 Projections method please refer to the TZP19 Factsheet
+For a summary of the TZP22 Projections method please refer to the TZP22 Factsheet

-For more detail on the projection process please refer to the TZP19 Technical Guide
+For more detail on the projection process please refer to the TZP22 Technical Guide

-A visualisation of the employment projections is available on the Transport for NSW Website under Forecasts and Projections.
+A visualisation of the employment projections is available on the Transport for NSW Website under Reference Information.

-The TZP19 dataset represents one view of the future aligned with the NSW Government’s Common Planning Assumptions and population and economic projections.
+The TZP22 dataset represents one view of the future aligned with the NSW Government Common Planning Assumptions and population and economic projections.

 The projections are not based on specific assumptions about future new transport infrastructure, but do take into account known land-use developments underway or planned, and strategic plans.

-- TZP19 is a strategic state-wide dataset and caution should be exercised when considering results at detailed breakdowns.
+- TZP22 is a strategic state-wide dataset and caution should be exercised when considering results at detailed breakdowns.

-- The TZP19 outputs represent a point in time set of projections (as at December 2019, pre-COVID19).
+- The TZP22 outputs represent a point in time set of projections (as at early to mid 2022).

 - The projections are not government targets.